top of page

 What Are Active Ingredients?

-An active ingredient is a chemical in the skincare that makes the product work or the compound and molecule in the product doing what the product says it's supposed to do.
-Most skin product ingredients are great for skin moisturizers, but if you want to treat your skin's specific concerns, such as acne, fine line, or sunspot, you need to choose a skin product that contains the right active ingredients to get the result you need.
+An active ingredient is a chemical in the skincare that makes the product work or the mixture and molecules in the product doing what the product says it's supposed to do.
+Most skin product ingredients are great for skin moisturizers, but if you want to treat your skin's specific concerns, such as acne, fine line, or sunspot, you need to choose a skin product that contains the right active ingredients to optimize the result you need.

-With as many different skincare products on the market, as they are now, gleaming packaging, and alluring promises to fight or reverse the signs of aging, many ingredients seem complicated to understand or wonder what they mean.
-As a result, the skincare aisle can prove overwhelming for many products and active ingredients, and it can be challenging to navigate the beauty aisle with such certainty.
+With as many different skincare products on the market, as they are now, gleaming packaging, and alluring promises to fight and reverse the signs of aging, many ingredients seem complicated to comprehend, or we wonder what they mean.
+As a result, the skincare aisle can be overwhelming with saturated products and active ingredients, and it becomes challenging to navigate the beauty aisle with such assurance.

 Understanding skincare ingredient lists isn't as easy as it seems.
-For example, how can you tell which ingredient fits you, which is the best for you, and which isn't?
+For example, how can you tell which ingredient suits you, which is the best for you, and which isn't?
 What about those long technical words and tongue-twister names?
-Well, I hope after you read this, you will get accustomed to some of the popular skincare active ingredients and their names, so it will help you better understand and choose the component that's targeted your skin problem.
+I hope you will get accustomed to some of the popular skincare active ingredients and their intelligible names after you read this.
+It will help you better understand and choose the component that's targeted your skin problem.

-So now, let's decode the product label by getting the knowledge of all these active ingredients listed; after all, when you tear away the lovely packaging, this is all left on the bottle- the ingredients.
-That's why it is vital to become an informed consumer, know what you're putting on your skin, and find the proper skin care effective.
+So now, let's decipher the product label by getting the knowledge of all these active ingredients listed; after all, when you tear away the lovely packaging, this is all left on the bottle- the ingredients.
+That's why it is vital to become an informed consumer, know what you're putting on your skin, and find effective skincare that serves you.

 So, in other words, if you have oily skin, acne, breakouts, and Beta Hydroxy Acids, it should be your choice for your skincare regimen because of these benefits.
-And because it has proven helpful in treating skin breakouts and blemishes.
+And it has proven beneficial in treating skin breakouts and blemishes.

-One vital micronutrient in our body is collagen, a protein type and is one of our skin's main blocks.
-You will find collagen in the bones, tendons, and ligaments by giving your skin its thickness, suppleness, and strength.
+One vital micronutrient in our body is collagen, a protein type, one of our skin's main blocks.
+You will find collagen in the bones, tendons, and ligaments; collagen gives your skin thickness, suppleness, and strength.
 The body naturally makes collagen by breaking down dietary protein into amino acids (organic molecules) that comprise a primary amino group; this Amino Acid is an essential compound that produces various proteins that our body needs, including collagen.

 Unfortunately, collagen starts to deteriorate with age; genetics and lifestyle are critical in affecting how fast the degradation happens.
 Environmental factors such as sun damage, bad habits such as smoking, and poor diet all create free radical damage to collagen, one of the culprits of our skin's degeneration.